IanCal/semq/README.markdown

 2) Get the next message in a queue (this will delete the message).
 If no queue exists it will be created.

-If you try and get a message from an empty queue, then the server will wait until either 20s have passed or a message is pushed onto the queue.
+If you try and get a message from an empty queue, then the server will wait until either 30s have passed or a message is pushed onto the queue.
 This enables a simple client to get messages pushed to it instead of using quick polling.

+After 5 minutes of inactivity on a queue, it will get destroyed and any messages on it will be cleared.

 INSTALLATION